February 25, 2019

 Meanwhile, Mizuno says the factory is facing difficulties unique to China.

 "Specifically, there are significant fluctuations in demand, and rising labor costs, as I mentioned earlier.
 For example, although the sales of automobiles in China are the highest in the world, the number of vehicles sold dropped sharply from September due to the great impact of political and economic developments on the manufacturing industry.
 In addition, Chinese society has become increasingly affluent over the last decade, and the values of the people working there are changing rapidly," explains Mizuno.

 The goal of the OMRON Shanghai factory is to achieve greater flexibility and productivity, while enriching people around the world by "Made in China".

 Mizuno concluded by saying, "So far, China has addressed low value-added segments.
 In short, people in developed countries have been manufacturing in China to enrich their lives by hiring low-wage workers there.
-Going forward, however, manufacturing in China must create high added value for Chinese society and its people as well.
-We will put "innovative-Automation" into practice to contribute to enriching the lives of people around the world, including in China, as well as to encourage people to "choose made in China products.""
+By putting "innovative-Automation" into practice, OMRON will continue contributing to enriching the lives of people in Chine and around the world."

 The OMRON Shanghai factory will strive for continued growth.